aau-cns/cnspy_relative_pose_evaluation/README.md

 # cnspy_relative_pose_evaluation

-A python3 package for evaluating relative pose measurements between two spatial frames in order to assess the accuracy.
+A python3 package for evaluating uncertain relative pose measurements between the spatial frame of sensors to other sensors or static objects in order to assess the accuracy.
 The baseline (ground truth) relative pose can be computed from two recorded 3D trajectories of the moving bodies and known extrinsics to the sensors.
 These can be specified in a single configuration file, see [config.yaml](./test/sample_data/config.yaml)

+The relative measurements can be either provided as CSV files or in ROS1 bagfile in [PoseWithCovarianceArrayStamped](https://ctu-mrs.github.io/mrs_msgs/msg/PoseWithCovarianceArrayStamped.html) msgs.
+The true relative pose measurements can be either provided as CSV files or can be computed from measured true pose of the BODY reference frame and a provided pose in a ROS1 bagfile (`geometry_msgs/PoseStamped`, `geometry_msgs/TransformStamped`) between the BODY reference and the SENSOR reference frame (specified in the configuration file) .

 The following evaluations can be conducted: